ValGRY/Data-Science-Projects/The Red Wine/README.md

 Creating and fitting the model 3
 Evaluate the model with .summary()
-The R-Squared score shows a big improvement 87.3% Building a scatterplot
+The R-Squared score shows a big improvement 87.3% Let's predict dependent variable y by using .predict() Building a scatterplot
 ![8](https://user-images.githubusercontent.com/98930412/172067643-c4b65118-3569-4137-9cc8-5c83f04dbd41.png)
-Let's predict dependent variable y by using .predict() I am going to measure the accuracy of a regression model by defining a function to check the RMSE (Root Mean Squared Error) (finding the average difference between predictions and actual values)
+Measuring the accuracy of a regression model by defining a function to check the RMSE (Root Mean Squared Error) (finding the average difference between predictions and actual values)
 RMSE is about 0.6 which means that I am on average, about 0.6 of a unit of fixed acidity away from the correct answer.

  **Making a Linear Regression model (fourth model): avoiding redundancy**